Nate-Dawg04/startup/notes.md

 }
 ```

+## Declarations
+CSS rule declarations specify a property and value to assign when the rule selector matches one or more elements.
+There are many many different possible properties
+There are many different units to use to define size, as well as multiple ways to describe color

+## Responsive Design
+Modern web applications must adapt to many devices, which is achieved through responsive design—adjusting layouts based on screen size and orientation.
+While HTML and CSS are naturally flexible, properties like display (e.g., none, block, inline, flex, grid) allow control of how elements are rendered.
+The viewport meta tag ensure pages display correctly on mobile devices, and the float property allows text to wrap around elements.
+Media queries make it possible to dynamically change styles depending on device conditions like orientation.
 ------------Default Stuff---------------------

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.